Kiyohara Tama or Eleonora Ragusa: An Amazing Story About a Japanese Female Painter in Sicily

 min Read18 November 2023

 When tracing Japanese art stories in Europe, we found out about this exquisite female painter.
 Kiyohara Tama or Otama (later known as Eleonora Ragusa) was a woman so brave to leave the homeland for her husband and so ambitious to found a Japanese art school in Sicily.

 After centuries of closure, Japan opened to foreign influence and trade in 1853.
-In his efforts to catch up with the global developments in technology, military, agriculture and science, Emperor Meiji, or Meiji the Great, invited European scientists and experts to Japan.
-In the invited group there were also three Italian artists who received a task to found an art school which would train young artists who would later equate Japanese art to European modern styles.
+In his efforts to catch up with the global developments in technology, military, agriculture, and science, Emperor Meiji, or Meiji the Great, invited European scientists and experts to Japan.
+In the invited group, there were also three Italian artists who received a task to find an art school that would train young artists who would later equate Japanese art to European modern styles.
 Quickly did the new Kobu Bijutsu Gekko school in Tokyo open its doors to students trained in painting by Antonio Fontanesi, sculpture by Vincenzo Ragusa, and architecture by Vincenzo Cappelletti.

-The Japonist and art historian Maria Antonietta Spadaro says:
+The Japanologist and art historian Maria Antonietta Spadaro says:

 When arrived to Palermo, Otama found herself facing the entirety of Italian art.
 Her painting was instead variable and eclectic, ahead of its times since she chose to use techniques which did not yet exist in Japan.
 Let’s take The Night of the Feast of Ascension (Notte dell’ascensione): although all contemporary painters had depicted Mount Pellegrino, she was the first one to do it as a nocturnal scene.
 She showed the mount from above with a nebulous sky and lanterns which nobody had ever painted before, since the electric lamp posts were a complete novelty for Palermo and other Italian cities.
 Only the Futurists would have focused on them some time after that.